|IT Based Tactics||✓|

-In another Alamance County city, the Sheriff’s Office assisted local police on a web-based reverse sting conducted in June 2017.
-Nine men were charged following a prostitution sting operation at a local hotel in Graham, NC.
+In Graham, another Alamance County city, the Sheriff’s Office assisted local police on a web-based reverse sting conducted in June 2017.
+Nine men were charged following a prostitution sting operation at a local hotel.
 Online ads were posted by undercover investigators, and some arranged to buy sex at the hotel.
 The nine arrests occurred in a six hour span.
 The purpose of the operation was to decrease demand for prostitution in the area, which has been linked to human trafficking concerns, according to local police.
 The identities of the arrestees were publicly released.
-The Graham Police Department was assisted by the Alamance County Sheriff’s Office, Burlington Police Department, Gibsonville Police Department, Mebane Police Department, Haw River Police Department, the Alamance County District Attorney’s Office, the NC State Bureau of Investigation and the Department of Homeland Security.
+The Graham Police Department was assisted by the Alamance County Sheriff’s Office, Burlington Police Department, Gibsonville Police Department, Mebane Police Department, Haw River Police Department, the Alamance County District Attorney’s Office, the NC State Bureau of Investigation, and the Department of Homeland Security.

-In August, 2019, the Alamance County Sheriff’s Office led a reverse sting operation entitled “Summer Special,” where they targeted commercial potential “clients” that wanted to pay for sexual acts.
-Fourteen people were arrested and charged with Solicitation of Prostitution, and the arrested men’s identitities were listed in news reports.
+In August 2019, the Alamance County Sheriff’s Office led a reverse sting operation entitled “Summer Special,” where they targeted commercial potential “clients” that wanted to pay for sexual acts.
+Fourteen men were arrested and charged with solicitation of prostitution, including a University of North Carolina professor and a Durham County Emergency Services worker.
+Names, photos, and identities were released to the local press.
 The operation also resulted in the seizure of $1,725.00 in U.S. Currency.
 Collaborating agencies included the Alamance County Sheriff’s Office Special Victims Unit, Special Operations Unit, and Vice Unit; Burlington Police Department Special Victims Unit; North Carolina State Bureau of Investigation; Department of Homeland Security Investigations.

 - Alamance County Sheriff”s Office